 There are four phases of the moon, new moon, first quarter moon, full moon and third quarter moon.

 At new moon, the moon is between Earth and the sun, so that the side of the moon facing toward us receives no direct sunlight, and is lit only by dim sunlight reflected from Earth.

 A few days later, as the moon moves around Earth, the side we can see gradually becomes more illuminated by direct sunlight.
 This thin sliver is called the waxing crescent.

-A week after new moon, the moon is 90 degrees away from the sun in the sky and is half-illuminated from our point of view, what we call first quarter because it is about a quarter of the way around Earth.
+A week after the new moon, the moon is 90 degrees away from the sun in the sky and is half-illuminated from our point of view — what we call first quarter because it is about a quarter of the way around Earth.

 A few days later, the area of illumination continues to increase.
 More than half of the moon's face appears to be getting sunlight.
 This phase is called a waxing gibbous moon.

 When the moon has moved 180 degrees from its new moon position, the sun, Earth and the moon form a line.
 The moon’s disk is as close as it can be to being fully illuminated by the sun, so this is called full moon.